 Pulsford says people who sell instruments via a specialist retailer need to be realistic about what they hope to achieve.

 “It’s worth considering how desirable the instrument is.
-Some guitars can sit in a shop for five years without a buyer taking any interest in them.
+Some guitars can sit in a shop for five years.
 If you’ve got a vintage Les Paul or Strat in original condition you’ll probably sell it very quickly.
 Something more modern can take longer.
 There’s no hard and fast rule.
-If you want to sell it quickly then it needs to be priced attractively, and unfortunately that means selling it for less.”
+If you want to sell it quickly then it must be priced attractively, and unfortunately that means selling it for less.”

 Insurance against damage and loss in the process